ruccipiero/Hangman_game_with_OOP/README.md

     the methods are:
     - play
     - start_game
-    it has been tested on Python 3.10.4 and requires to import re and random libraries
+    it has been tested on Python 3.10.4 and requires to import random libraries
     """
  ```
 ![Image of Hangman](https://github.com/ruccipiero/Hangman_game_with_OOP/blob/main/download.jpeg)